 - applying for a short stay visa (Tourist: including Minors, Visitor Family/Friends, Business, EEA/EU and Swiss national family member or Airport Transit)

-The following counties, see here highlighted in yellow, come under the jurisdiction of the German Embassy in London, i.e. applicants residing in 1 of these counties can only submit their visa application at the VFS Germany Visa Application Centre in London or Manchester, which are outsourced representatives for the Embassy of Germany in London.
+The following counties, see here highlighted in red, come under the jurisdiction of the German Embassy in London, i.e. applicants residing in 1 of these counties can only submit their visa application at the VFS Germany Visa Application Centre in London or Manchester, which are outsourced representatives for the Embassy of Germany in London.

 The following counties, see here highlighted in green, come under the jurisdiction of the Consulate General of Germany in Edinburgh, i.e. applicants residing in 1 of these counties can only submit their visa application at the Consulate General of Germany in Edinburgh.